 What is an opaque pointer?

 Opaque as the name suggests is something we can’t see through. e.g. wood is opaque.
-Opaque pointer is a pointer which points to a DS whose contents are not exposed at the time of its definition.
+Opaque pointer is a pointer which points to a data structure whose contents are not exposed at the time of its definition.

 Following pointer is opaque.
 One can’t know the data contained in STest structure by looking at the definition.